Europe shares pause after best start of year in decades

 "In Europe you have better earnings momentum and you have valuations that are not stretched."

-At 1434 GMT, the FTSEurofirst 300 index of top European shares was up 0.2 percent at 1,559.88 points, after hitting a fresh seven-year high earlier.
-The broader STOXX 600 was also up 0.2 percent.
+At 1105 GMT, the FTSEurofirst 300 index of top European shares was down 0.1 percent at 1,555.41 points, after hitting a fresh seven-year high earlier.
+The broader STOXX 600 was down 0.2 percent.

+"Investors are reassured by a stabilisation in the Ukrainian crisis and the return of a relative calm in the euro zone," said Mirabaud Securities senior equity sales trader John Plassard in Geneva.

 European stocks are up 14 percent so far this year, boosted by the prospect of the European Central Bank's quantitative easing programme set to start in March.